-- A. Regular and punctual class attendance is required of all students in all courses.
+- Regular and punctual class attendance is required of all students in all courses.
 Faculty members are required to take attendance in all courses.
-Students have the responsibility for indicating their attendance for each class.
-If a question later arises as to whether a student attended a particular class, the professor shall make that determination. - B. No student may miss more than twenty percent (20%) of the scheduled class meetings in any course.
+Students must indicate their attendance of each class meeting in the manner prescribed by the professor.
+If a question later arises as to whether a student attended a particular class, the professor shall make that determination. - 2) No student may miss more than twenty percent (20%) of the scheduled class meetings in any course.
 Students on academic probation may miss no more than ten percent (10%) of meetings in any course.
 "Scheduled class meetings" is defined as the total number of classes that are established for a particular course, pursuant to the school calendar, with such number remaining the same in spite of modifications that might arise during the semester (speakers, inclement weather, professor cancellation, etc.).
-When multiplying the number of scheduled class meetings by the percentages described above, the resulting number shall be rounded up or down to the nearest whole number.

-- C. Nothing within this rule shall prohibit a professor from adopting a more restrictive attendance rule.
+When multiplying the number of scheduled class meetings by the percentages described above, the resulting number shall be rounded up or down to the nearest whole number. - 3) Nothing within this rule shall prohibit a professor from adopting a more restrictive attendance rule.
 To the extent a professor adopts such a rule, that rule shall control.
-A student who is tardy or who exits class early may, at the discretion of the professor, be marked as absent for the entire class. - D. The attendance requirement is not subject to modification by a professor, nor may a professor "excuse" an absence.
-The Associate Dean for Academic Affairs may grant leave and relief from the attendance requirements in extraordinary circumstances, such as (1) representing the law school at a cocurricular interscholastic competition, conference, or function (i.e., Moot Court, Mock Trial, or Law Review) or official bar function, (2) jury duty, (3) religious observances, (4) the birth of a child, (5) the death of an immediate family member (to include grandparents), or (6) major non-elective surgery or a prolonged hospital stay.
-Students must provide proof of the reason for the absence. - E. Students must keep track of their absences.
+A student who is tardy or who exits class early may, at the discretion of the professor, be marked as absent for the entire class. - 4) The attendance requirement is not subject to modification by a professor; nor may a professor "excuse" an absence.
+The Associate Dean for Academic Affairs may grant leave and relief from the attendance requirements in extraordinary circumstances, such as (1) representing the law school at a co-curricular interscholastic competition, conference, or function (i.e., Moot Court, Mock Trial, or Law Review) or official bar function, (2) jury duty, (3) religious observances, (4) the birth of a child, (5) the death of an immediate family member (to include grandparents), or (6) major non-elective surgery or a prolonged hospital stay.
+Students must provide proof of the reason for the absence. - 5) Students must keep track of their absences.
 Students should not expect the School of Law to warn them when their absences are close to exceeding that which is allowed.
-Any such warning that might be given is gratuitous by a specific professor, advisor, or dean and shall not be construed as creating an obligation on the part of the School of Law to provide warning to any student. - F. Students who fail to comply with the attendance requirements in courses shall be immediately administratively withdrawn from the class, and a grade of "AW" shall be given, except in Legal Foundations I and II.
+Any such warning that might be given is gratuitous by a specific professor, advisor, or dean and shall not be construed as creating an obligation on the part of the School of Law to provide warning to any student.

+6) Students who fail to comply with the attendance requirements in courses shall be immediately administratively withdrawn from the class, and a grade of "AW" shall be given, except in Legal Foundations and Advanced Legal Reasoning.

-Legal Foundations I. Students who fail to comply with the attendance requirements in Legal Foundations I shall remain enrolled in the course, receive a presumptive grade of "F," and be subsequently required to complete Legal Foundations II.
-However, at the instructor's discretion, a student may be given the option to complete additional assignments to raise the student's grade to no higher than a grade of "D" for Legal Foundations I. In order to enable students to satisfy graduation requirements while providing them with appropriate academic support, a student who receives a grade of "F" in Legal Foundations I may be permitted to complete Advanced Independent Academic Study I or II in lieu of repeating Legal Foundations I, at the discretion of the Associate Dean for Academic Affairs.
+Legal Foundations.
+Students who fail to comply with the attendance requirements in Legal Foundations shall remain enrolled in the course, receive a presumptive grade of "F," and be subsequently required to complete Advanced Legal Reasoning.
+However, at the instructor's discretion, a student may be given the option to complete additional assignments to raise the student's grade to no higher than a grade of "D" for Legal Foundations.
+In order to enable students to satisfy graduation requirements while providing them with appropriate academic support, a student who receives a grade of "F" in Legal Foundations may be permitted to complete Legal Practice Skills in lieu of repeating Legal Foundations, at the discretion of the Associate Dean for Academic Affairs.